apriorit/gmock-global/README.md

 # Introduction
 [Gmock](https://github.com/google/googletest/blob/master/googlemock) is a C++ framework for writing [mock classes](https://en.wikipedia.org/wiki/Mock_object).
 It is very convenient to create mock objects for mocking of methods.
 But [gmock](https://github.com/google/googletest/blob/master/googlemock) can not mock global functions.
 This problem is quite common but has no trivial solution.
 [Gmock FAQ](https://github.com/google/googlemock/blob/master/googlemock/docs/FrequentlyAskedQuestions.md#my-code-calls-a-staticglobal-function--can-i-mock-it) says you are doing something wrong if you need to mock static or global functions.
 However it is required in some cases and [gmock-global](https://github.com/apriorit/gmock-global) provides such functionality.

+## Supported environment
+- gmock version 1.8.1-1.15.2 (older versions may work too but they are not covered by CI)
+- gcc/clang/msvc

 # Usage